 - Note: Starting on 11/12/21, CMS is temporarily allowing the resident council task to be discretionary and only completed if there's an outstanding complaint, or concerns from the ombudsman or during the initial pool (e.g., with visitation or grievances).
 If the task will not be completed, remove the task and document the rationale (i.e., removed at the discretion of the SA). - Complete an interview with active members of the Resident Council early enough in the survey to afford you enough time to investigate any concerns preferably on Day 2 of the survey. - If there is not a Resident Council, do not conduct this task; however, determine whether residents have attempted to form one and have been unsuccessful, and if so, why.
 To remove the task, on the Facility Task screen, the TC selects the X in the Remove column and select "No Resident Council" as the reason for the removal. - Request the assistance of the president for arranging the meeting.
-If there is no president, ask for a list of active Resident Council participants and select a resident to assist in arranging the meeting. - Surveyors can invite residents (even those not in the Resident Council) they encounter who are able to converse and provide information. - Try to keep the group manageable, usually no more than 12 residents to facilitate communication. - During the PHE, for residents who participate in the Resident Council interview and are not on transmission-based precautions (TBP), it is important for everyone including the assigned surveyor to wear a face covering/mask as appropriate, maintain social distancing and perform hand hygiene at all times. - Obtain permission from the president to review council minutes. - Review three months of minutes prior to the interview to identify any unresolved areas of concern to discuss during the meeting. - If the ombudsman has indicated interest in attending the interview, ask the president if that is acceptable; if it is, notify the ombudsman of the time/place of the meeting. - When conducting the interview, refer to the questions on the Resident Council screen.
-For CE24, if additional concerns are identified and your investigation determines non-compliance, you can select the appropriate Ftag and severity level by clicking Yes for the resident council answer; then clicking No for In compliance; and then clicking Select to view all the tags-select the appropriate tags and assign a severity; click Save.
+If there is no president, ask for a list of active Resident Council participants and select a resident to assist in arranging the meeting. - Surveyors can invite residents (even those not in the Resident Council) they encounter who are able to converse and provide information. - Try to keep the group manageable, usually no more than 12 residents to facilitate communication. - Obtain permission from the president to review council minutes. - Review three months of minutes prior to the interview to identify any unresolved areas of concern to discuss during the meeting. - If the ombudsman has indicated interest in attending the interview, ask the president if that is acceptable; if it is, notify the ombudsman of the time/place of the meeting. - When conducting the interview, refer to the questions on the Resident Council screen. - For CE11, the CASPER PBJ Staffing Data information is flagged as "PBJ Staffing" with a link to the staffing details. - For CE24, if the response is Yes (i.e., residents have been asked to enter into a binding arbitration agreement), the arbitration task will be triggered, if not already triggered during the Entrance Conference.
+If the response to CE24 is No, CE25 will automatically be marked as NA.
+Communicate to the surveyor who is assigned the arbitration task the names of the residents who should be reviewed. - For CE26, if additional concerns are identified and your investigation determines noncompliance, you can select the appropriate Ftag and severity level by clicking Yes for the resident council answer; then clicking No for In compliance; and then clicking Select to view all the tags-select the appropriate tags and assign a severity; click Save. - Document the names of the residents in the meeting by selecting the Add

-Document the names of the residents in the meeting by selecting the Add Residents icon in the top right corner of the screen and selecting all attending residents' names; click OK.
+Residents icon in the top right corner of the screen and selecting all attending residents' names; click OK.
 Under the Other column, indicate whether the resident is the President, attends resident council meetings or does not attend meetings.

-• Sufficient and Competent Nurse Staffing
+Sufficient and Competent Nurse Staffing